What is obesity

 A person is considered obese when their body weight reaches an excessive level.
 In the UK, clinicians generally use the Body Mass Index (BMI) to measure obesity.
 BMI is obtained by dividing a person's weight in kilograms by their height in metres squared.
 A BMI between 18.5 and 25 is considered "normal".
 A BMI over 25 is classed as "overweight" and a person is obese once their BMI reaches 30.

 Obesity as a public health issue does not seek to make aesthetic judgements about people carrying extra body fat.
-Obesity is linked to a number of illnesses and reduced lifespan and the government is keen to reduce the prevalence of obesity among the population.
+Obesity is linked to a reduced lifespan and the prevalence of a number of illnesses.
+The government is keen to reduce obesity levels among the population.

 Background

-Obesity is a relatively modern phenomenon; whereas past governments were concerned with inadequate nutrition and underweight children, politicians now launch initiatives against childhood obesity and encourage voters to slim down.
+Obesity is a relatively modern phenomenon.
+Where governments were once concerned with inadequate nutrition and underweight children, politicians now launch initiatives against childhood obesity and encourage voters to slim down.

 Being overweight used to be seen as a personal medical complaint, largely blamed on genetics or constitution.
-The rising prevalence of obesity has forced health professionals and politicians to consider the lifestyle factors contributing to expanding waistlines.
+However, the rising prevalence of obesity has forced health professionals and politicians to consider the lifestyle factors contributing to expanding waistlines.

-It is now generally accepted that an imbalance between energy consumed in the form of calories and energy used causes weight gain or loss.
-This means sedentary lifestyles combined with the easy availability of calorie rich foods presuppose a population towards obesity.
+It is now generally accepted that an imbalance between energy consumed in the form of calories, and energy used, causes weight gain or loss.
+This means sedentary lifestyles combined with the easy availability of calorie rich foods lead a population towards obesity.

 Recent surveys found that just a third of men and a quarter of women claimed to achieve the recommended 30 minutes of exercise five times a week.
 Half of those not taking part claimed their health was not good enough to exercise and nearly one in five said they did not have time.
 Working patterns have seen Britons shift to office-based jobs and longer working hours at the same time as rising obesity levels.